aws/aws-cdk-go/awscdkcognitoidentitypoolalpha/README.md

 })
 ```

-For identity providers that don't have static Urls, a custom Url or User Pool Client Url can be supplied:
+For identity providers that don't have static Urls, a custom Url can be supplied:

 ```go
 import "github.com/aws/aws-cdk-go/awscdkcognitoidentitypoolalpha"